TL;DR

 - Step 6: Treatment.
 Sarah has the surgery at a private hospital ten days after her initial consultation.
 Her insurer also pre-authorises a course of eight physiotherapy sessions to begin a week after the operation.

 - Step 7: Recovery.
-Sarah completes her physiotherapy over the next two months and makes a full recovery, returning to light jogging within three months of the initial injury.
+Sarah completes her physiotherapy over the next two months and makes a recovery, returning to light jogging within three months of the initial injury.

 Without PMI, Sarah would likely still be on the waiting list for her initial MRI scan.
 The insurance enabled her to bypass the queue and get the treatment she needed to return to her passion quickly and safely.